Global PhDs

 Supervisor-Led Competition

 Applications should be submitted by University of St Andrews staff on behalf of those involved from a partner institution.
-The supervisor-led competition is open to all Schools.
+The supervisor-led competition is open to all Schools at St Andrews.

 Applications may propose either a pre-defined research project in a specific area of research under a specified lead supervisor at each institution or two closely defined topics in which student-led projects would be recruited.
 This flexibility is intended to support Schools who would not normally offer pre-defined doctoral projects while still ensuring that funding is directed toward research that supports strategic priorities.

-No School may submit more than two applications for the whole Global PhD call.
-Heads of School or School Directors of Postgraduate Research should therefore establish a School-level selection process to identify up to two applications to submit to the competition.
+Schools may submit as many applications as they wish for these calls, but Heads of School or School Directors of Postgraduate Research may wish to establish a School-level selection process prioritise submissions for the competition.

 Applications should comprise:

-- confirmation that the application has the support of the authorised member of staff at the University of St Andrews, normally the Head of School or the School Director of Postgraduate Research (a letter is not required)
+- Confirmation that the application has the support of the authorised member of staff at the University of St Andrews, normally the Head of School or the School Director of Postgraduate Research (email is sufficient).

-- confirmation that the application has the support of the authorised member of staff at the partner university.
-This MUST also indicate the nature of the partner institution's commitment in relation to fees/maintenance support for the period to be spent at the partner institution (please see advice below)
+- Confirmation that the application has the support of the authorised member of staff at the partner university.
+Where the partner is not one of either Bonn or Macquarie, this MUST also indicate the nature of the partner institution's commitment in relation to fees/maintenance support for the period to be spent at the partner institution.

-Applications must be submitted by email to globalphds@st-andrews.ac.uk by Friday 30 September 2022 at noon GMT/UTC.
+Applications must be submitted by email to globalphds@st-andrews.ac.uk by 23 September 2024 at 11.59pm.
 Late applications will not be accepted.

 Selection Criteria